MichaeltheCoder7/OML_GPT/README.md

 ### Epic

-An [epic](https://dev.to/jorenrui/a-look-into-how-i-manage-my-personal-projects-my-git-github-workflow-1e7h#epic-issue) is an issue with the label `epic`.
+[//]: # (An [epic]&#40;https://dev.to/jorenrui/a-look-into-how-i-manage-my-personal-projects-my-git-github-workflow-1e7h#epic-issue&#41; is an issue with the label `epic`.
 It represents a large story that can be broken into stories, which can be addressed over multiple sprints.
 An epic issue references its story issues as a task list in its description.
-A Github action has been added to automatically check/uncheck the story task items when they get closed/reopened.
+A Github action has been added to automatically check/uncheck the story task items when they get closed/reopened.)
-1. Asynchronous Processing\
+1. Question Processing\
 Develop and implement the API necessary for transforming the natural language into SPARQL.

 2. User Interaction\